Year-end cheer for South Africans as midnight curfew lifted | Health

 "I am happy to see our freedom returning.
 Let's hope it doesn't come at a price."
 South Africans often flock to beaches to celebrate the New Year with family and friends.

+"It just feels like a public holiday.
+There isn't a vibe yet but maybe later," said Onke Ngcuka, a multimedia artist who spoke from inside the Waiting Room club in popular Long Street.
+"I think people are just maybe over it also, generally the festive season just didn't have the normal December feel," she said.

 With close to 3.5 million infections and just over 91,000 deaths, South Africa has recorded the highest caseload and death toll in Africa during the pandemic.
 It recorded more than 20,000 infections a day during the fourth wave, which peaked in mid-December.
 The country reported nearly 13,000 new cases on Thursday.
 Data showed a 29.7% decrease in the number of new cases detected in the week ending Dec.
 25 compared to the previous week, the government said.
-(Additional reporting and writing by Olivia Kumwenda-Mtambo Editing by Frances Kerry)
+(Additional reporting and writing by Olivia Kumwenda-Mtambo; Editing by Frances Kerry and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)